ivan-guerra/programmador.com/content/posts/the-game-of-life.md

 tags: ["cli-tools", "c++", "ncurses"]
 ---

-While grinding through some old Advent of Code[^1] problems, I noticed a particular style of problem crop up more than once.
-In the Reddit solution threads, people kept referring to their solutions to these problems as variations on Conway's Game of Life[^2] (GoL).
-I went to Wikipedia and read up on GoL.
-The animations there really caught my eye.
-My AoC solutions along with the Wiki page motivated me to create a terminal app that would allow me to visualize my own GoL simulations.
+If you grind old Advent of Code[^1] problems, you might notice a particular style of problem crop up more than once.
+The people of Reddit refer to their solutions as a variation of Conway's Game of Life[^2] (GoL).
+Wikipedia has a great article on GoL.
+The animations are eye catching.
+The Wiki serves as motivation for a terminal app that visualizes GoL simulations.

 ## Rules of the Game

-Step one was making sure I had the rules of the game down.
-The setup is pretty simple.
-You have an MxN grid of "cells".
-Each cell is always in one of two
+What are the GoL rules?
+The setup is simple.
+You have an MxN grid of "cells."
-states: live or dead.
-The grid transitions through states in what are called ticks.
-At each tick, the following rules are applied:
+Each cell is always in one of two states: live or dead.
+The grid transitions through states on a frame tick.
+You apply the following rule at each tick.

-1. Any live cell with fewer than two live neighbours dies, as if by underpopulation.
+1. Any live cell with fewer than two live neighbours dies, as if by under population.
 2. Any live cell with two or three live neighbours lives on to the next generation.
 3. Any live cell with more than three live neighbours dies, as if by